QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Farodet/Farodet.md

   </table>
 </div>

-The Sarab people are an ethnic group descended from the Markaskian people, formed from a colonial expedition to the island they called [Sarabey](Sarabey), located in what is now [Grenneria](../../Map/Grenneria/Grenneria).
+The Sarab people are an ethnic group descended from the Markaskian people, formed from a colonial expedition to the island they called [[Sarabey]], located in what is now [[../../Map/Grenneria/Grenneria|Grenneria]].
 The Sarask language is a descendant of Kaskan, but has diverged over time to the point that mutual intelligibility is low.

 ### Storran people